elastic/eui/README.md

 ### Can I use EUI?

-See Elastic's licensing FAQ: [I’m using EUI or Elastic Charts in my application outside of Kibana, how does this affect me?](https://www.elastic.co/pricing/faq/licensing#im-using-eui-or-elastic-charts-in-my-application-outside-of-kibana-how-does-this-affect-me)
+Please see Elastic's licensing FAQ: [I’m using EUI or Elastic Charts in my application outside of Kibana, how does this affect me?](https://www.elastic.co/pricing/faq/licensing#im-using-eui-or-elastic-charts-in-my-application-outside-of-kibana-how-does-this-affect-me)

 ## What is the versioning, releases and upgrade strategy?